-During the monsoon season, two precipitation bands are prominent over South America: one extends from the equatorial oceans (Zhou & Lau, 1998), while the second belt of moisture flux convergence and convection extends from the Amazon Basin toward southeastern Brazil and the adjacent ocean (the South American Convergence Zone, SACZ; Carvalho et al., 2004).
-Easterly winds from the tropical Atlantic Ocean and the central Amazon Basin are mechanically forced by the Andes in a low-level jet structure (the South American Low Level Jet, SALLJ; Campetella & Vera, 2002; Marengo et al., 2002) and reinforce the moisture transport from the monsoon core region to tropical and subtropical latitudes (Garreaud et al., 2009; Vera et al., 2006).
-Precipitation variability at the monsoon region fluctuates on interannual to multidecadal scales, largely modulated by sea surface temperatures (SSTs) (Vera et al., 2006).
-El Niño-Southern Oscillation (ENSO) event is the major source of interannual climatic variability (Vuille & Keimig, 2004), and decadal variability has been associated, for example, with the Pacific Decadal Oscillation (PDO; Garreaud et al., 2009).
-However, important linkages have been found between low-frequency tropical rainfall variations and SST fluctuations over the tropical/equatorial Atlantic Ocean trough the Atlantic Multidecadal Oscillation (AMO; e.g., Jones & Carvalho, 2018).
+During the monsoon season, two precipitation bands are prominent over South America: one extends from the equatorial oceans (Zhou & Lau, 1998) whilst the second belt of moisture flux convergence and convection extends from the Amazon basin towards southeastern Brazil and the adjacent ocean (the South American Convergence Zone, SACZ; Carvalho et al., 2004).
+Easterly winds from the tropical Atlantic Ocean and the central Amazon basin are mechanically forced by the Andes in a low-level jet structure (the South American Low Level Jet, SALLJ; Campetella and Vera, 2002; Marengo et al., 2002) and reinforces the moisture transport from the monsoon core region to tropical and subtropical latitudes (Vera et al., 2006; Garreaud et al., 2009).
+Precipitation variability at the monsoon region fluctuates on interannual to multi-decadal scales, largely modulated by sea-surface temperatures (SST) (Vera et al., 2006).
+El Niño-Southern Oscillation (ENSO) event is the major source of interannual climatic variability (Vuille & Keimig, 2004), and decadal variability has been associated for example, with the Pacific Decadal Oscillation (PDO; Garreaud et al., 2009).
+However, important linkages have been found between low frequency tropical rainfall variations and SST fluctuations over the tropical/equatorial Atlantic Ocean trough the Atlantic Multidecadal Oscillation (AMO; e.g. Jones and Carvalho, 2018).

-To characterize the monsoon variability at long-term scales, several paleohydrological reconstructions based on speleothem and lake sediment records were generated along Brazil (Novello et al., 2012, 2016, 2018; Vuille et al., 2012; Wang et al., 2017; Wortham et al., 2017), Peruvian Andes (Apaéstegui et al., 2014; Bird et al., 2011; Bustamante et al., 2016; Parsons et al., 2018; Reuter et al., 2009), and Bolivian Andes (Apaéstegui et al., 2018).
-Yet knowledge on the changes in the tropical hydrological cycle between the Andes and Amazon lowlands, at high temporal resolution, is still rudimentary.
-To improve our understanding on the tropical Andes' hydroclimate and the interactions with the Amazon, high-resolution palaeoclimatic records are needed to bridge the gap between the (monthly seasonal) instrumental records and long-term (often millennial) climatic proxies.
-Recent studies (e.g., Ferrero et al., 2015; Granato-Souza et al., 2018; Layme-Huaman et al., 2018; López et al., 2017; Pereyra-Espinoza et al., 2014; Pucha-Cofrep et al., 2015; Schöngart et al., 2002) demonstrate the feasibility of using tree-ring records to reconstruct and characterize interannual variability and trends in local and regional climate of the tropics in South America.
-Here, we present the first annually resolved tree-ring rainfall reconstruction over the last two centuries from tropical Peruvian montane forests to (1) document present and past changes in precipitation variability over the Andean headwaters of the Amazon Basin and (2) assess its relationship with large-scale spatial and temporal climate forcings.
+To characterize the monsoon variability at long-term scales, several paleohydrological reconstructions based on speleothem and lake sediment records were generated along Brazil (Novello et al., 2012, 2016, 2018; Vuille et al., 2012; Wang et al., 2017; Wortham et al 2017), Peruvian Andes (Bird et al., 2011; Reuter et al., 2009; Apaéstegui et al., 2014; Bustamante et al., 2016; Parsons et al., 2018) and Bolivian Andes (Apaéstegui et al., 2018).
+Yet, knowledge on the changes in the tropical hydrological cycle between the Andes and Amazon lowlands, at high temporal resolution, is still rudimentary.
+To improve our understanding on the tropical Andes' hydroclimate and the interactions with the Amazon, high-resolution palaeoclimatic records are needed to bridge the gap between the (monthly-seasonal) instrumental records and long-term (often millennial) climatic proxies.
+Recent studies (e.g. Schöngart et al., 2002; Pereyra-Espinoza et al, 2014; Ferrero et al., 2015; Pucha-Cofrep et al., 2015; López et al., 2017; Layme-Huaman et al., 2018; Granato-Souza et al., 2018) demonstrate the feasibility of using tree-ring records to reconstruct and characterize inter-annual variability and trends in local and regional climate of the tropics in South America.
+Here we present the first annually resolved tree-ring rainfall reconstruction over the last two centuries from tropical Peruvian montane forests to: 1) document present and past changes in precipitation variability over the Andean headwaters of the Amazon basin, and 2) assess its relationship with large scale spatial and temporal climate forcings.

-2. Materials and Methods
+2 Materials and Methods

-2.1.
-Study Area and Climatic Data
+2.1 Study area and climatic data

-The study area is located in the humid eastern slopes of the Peruvian Andes, between 1,250- and 2,150-m in altitude (Figure 1a), and corresponds to Yungas montane forests.
+The study area is located in the humid eastern slopes of the Peruvian Andes, between 1250 and 2150 m altitude (Figure 1a), and corresponds to Yungas montane forests.
 This region includes the upper watersheds of the Peruvian Amazon River and encompasses areas of little disturbed montane forests.